kvalge/quotes-django/README.md

 # Quotes Application
-A web app to display and manage quotes.
+A web app to display and manage quotes of famous persons.

 Framework: Django.